osgi/osgi.enroute.site/_tutorial/020-tutorial_qs.md

     $ mvn verify
 {: .shell }

+If you're using a Java version higher than 8 to run this tutorial then you'll need to set the appropriate `runee` in the `examples/quickstart/app/app.bndrun`.
+For Java 9 use `JavaSE-9`, for Java 10 use `JavaSE-10` and for Java 11 use `JavaSE-11`.
+{: .note }

 ### Running the example

 We now have a runnable artifact which can be started with the command: